kmccarp/hotsliggityprotocol/README.md

 * Requires Python 2.7 to run
 * If Windows, need to have `Python27` and `Python27/Scripts` on your PATH
+* Currently, need to copy a .StormReplay file to the heroprotocol project directory
-* Need to run `$pip install -r requirements.txt` to get dependencies requests and urllib3
+* May need to run `$pip install -r requirements.txt` to get dependencies requests and urllib3

 ## Example Usage